-The Maoris made it a 2-0 series win after they won the first game 35-10 a week earlier.
+The Maori All Blacks made it a 2-0 series win after they won the first game 35-10 a week earlier.

 The series should have served as a useful warm-up for Manu Samoa's two World Cup qualifying games against Tonga to be played over the next two weeks in New Zealand.

-For the Maoris it was a chance to demonstrate their proximity to higher levels with prop Tamaiti Williams demonstrating his potential at scrum time.
+For the Maori All Blacks it was a chance to demonstrate their proximity to higher levels with prop Tamaiti Williams demonstrating his potential at scrum time.
 Lock Maanaki Selby-Rickit had a strong game in the tight while blindside flanker Reed Prinsep and No8 Whetukamokamo Douglas were impressive throughout, not only defensively but in ball in hand play.

 Among the backs second five-eighths Alex Nankiville had a strong game while wing Jonah Lowe impressed with his two tries and support play.